Baby Essentials for the First 3 Months You Can’t Forget About

 In case you missed it above, to help with managing costs, don’t forget to sign up for:

-You can also get a welcome gift box if you’re an Amazon Prime member and meet certain requirements like a minimum spend.
+You can also get a welcome gift box if you’re an Amazon Prime member and meet certain requirements like minimum spending.
 Here are the specific eligibility requirements in the US.
 Here are the eligibility requirements in Canada.

 Before purchasing items on Amazon, go through Rakuten first!